jdddog/diary-api/README.md

 ## Documentation

-The complete documentation for developing with uoacalendar-js is available here: http://uoa-compsci.github.io/uoacalendar-js/
+The complete documentation for developing with uoacalendar-js is available on the [project website](http://uoa-compsci.github.io/uoacalendar-js/).

 ## Development